The Summer Kitchen Dependency

 Amenities include a full modern bathroom, closet, a double bed with the finest mattress, ample lighting for both casual and consummate readers, a well-stocked library, air-conditioning and individual heat control, and a refrigerator containing complimentary snacks and beverages.

-The entire second floor of the Manor House consists of two bedrooms with a full modern bath conveniently between.
+The entire second floor of the Manor House consists of two bedrooms with a full bed and modern bath conveniently between.

 The Captain John Room is named after the Revolutionary War officer who had the house built in 1812, making it the second manor house to be completed on the original 2,000-acre Lord Fairfax grant.